You're only allowed to “touch” a hand held communication device (cell phone) in two circumstances:

 Novice Drivers Beware!

 Are you a novice driver?
-(G1, G2, M1, M2) If you're convicted of a hand held communication device charge in court, you will face the same monetary fines as fully licensed drivers do, however you won't lose the 3 demerit points.
-Instead, you will lose your licence for 30 days for sanctioned regulations, and that's a hard lesson to learn.
+(G1, G2, M1, M2) If you're convicted of a hand held communication device charge in court, you will face the same monetary fines as fully licenced drivers do, however you won't lose any demerit points.
+Instead, you will lose your licence for 30 days for a first conviction, 90 days for a second conviction and lose your licence permanently for a third conviction.
+You will have to start the whole graduated licencing system all over again from the beginning.
 This will cause your insurance company to drop you, or your rates to skyrocket if they keep you.

 Click on this link to learn more about Distracted Driving.